jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_04_data_warehouse_using_apache_spark.md

     ![The sale-poc folder is highlighted within the wwi-02 container in the data lake.](images/wwi-02-sale-poc.png "sale-poc folder")

 6. The `sale-poc` contains sales data for the month of May, 2017.
-There are 31 files in the folder, one for each day of the month.
+There are some files in the folder.
 These files were imported by a temporary process to account for an issue with Tailspin's import process.
 Let's now take a few minutes to explore some of the files.

 7. Right-click the first file in the list, `sale-20170501.csv`, and select **Preview** from the context menu.